 - More vulnerability: The unique trajectory of a side impact collision exposes not only the rib cage but the heart, lungs, and other internal organs to severe trauma.

-- Less warning: The attention of vehicle occupants is typically directed towards potential head-on threats.
+- Less warning: The attention of vehicle occupants is typically directed toward potential head-on threats.
 They’re unlikely to notice a danger coming at them from the side, robbing them of the few scant seconds they may otherwise have to prepare for the impact.

 Typical injuries inflicted by a side impact collision

 The specific injuries inflicted upon side impact victims depend to a large degree on their position in the automobile.
 Here’s what we mean: